 US-based department store chain TJX Companies is reportedly planning to expand its presence by adding 1,800 new stores worldwide.

-TJX is the parent company of TJ Maxx and Marshalls and also announced plans to test a new home store different from its HomeGoods chain, but did not disclose any relevant details.
+The parent company of TJ Maxx and Marshalls, TJX also plans to test a new home store different from its HomeGoods chain and did not disclose any relevant details.